CiscoDevNet/webex-login-with-webex-sample/README.md

   npm install
   ```

-* Currently there is an issue with the `openid-connect` package (v5.3.2) and OpenID Connect issuers (like Webex) that provide multiple JWT validation keys.
-A one line patch (in `patches/client.js.patch`) is provided as a workaround.

-  An patch to add additional error output when OAuth/JWT authentication errors occur has also been provided in `patches/passport_strategy.js.patch`).
+* (Optional) A patch to add additional debug output when OAuth/JWT authentication errors occur has also been provided in `patches/passport_strategy.js.patch`.

-  To install both patches:
+  To install the patch:

   ```bash
   ./apply_patches.sh